-3) Computer: The robot uses a full desktop computer running Ubuntu 16.04 with ROS Kinetic.
-The computer is completely configurable and is set up with an external solid state hard drive, a quad core i7 Intel processor and 16 gb of RAM.
-Currently the computer has no on-board graphics card though we plan to add one to improve performance in handling sensor data.
+3) Computer: The robot uses a full desktop computer running Ubuntu 17.10 with ROS Lunar.
+The computer is completely configurable and is set up with an external solid state hard drive, a quad core i7 Intel processor and 16 GB of RAM.
+We plan to add a Nvidia GTX-1060 to improve performance in handling sensor data.